therealozp/class-notes/memo.md

 - **Talk to each other:** Encourage diverse perspectives and leverage them to innovate.
 Our project thrives on collaboration, and every idea is a step towards groundbreaking solutions.
 Trust me when I say that it is always better to have a fresh set of eyes coming in to solve a problem!

 Even when I am gone, remember that leadership and innovation are not confined to my role but are a testament to our collective capabilities.
 You are incredibly talented individuals, and I have full confidence in your ability to push this project to bigger and greater things.

+I learned that I can be as relaxed or as crazy as I want to be, as spontaneous and as planned as I see fit.
+I realize that I am free to do as I wish.

+With this freedom, I often find it hard to relate what I want to do versus what I am supposed to do.
+What I have been doing is tiring because it is in conflict of what I want to do.
+Now, I want to be able to convince myself that I do what I like, and like what I do.